muratakkas/auto-translate/README.md

 ## Notes

-If you run this command again for the same folder it will automatically update for the missing keys If you have some formatting symbols in your files like {{name}}, this package automatically search for {{}} and doesn't send the formattings keys to the translator
+* If you run this command again for the same folder it will automatically update for the missing keys
+* If you have some formatting symbols in your files like {{name}}, this package automatically search for {{}} and doesn't send the formattings keys to the translator
-This should not be used in production environment some of formatting words location should be different in another language If you have lots of hierarchical documents to create localization files for the different language, this package can help for the start point
+* This should not be used in production environment some of formatting words location should be different in another language
+* If you have lots of hierarchical documents to create localization files for the different language, this package can help for the start point
+* All contributions are welcome

 ## License